kenhanscombe/ukbproject/README.md

 conda init bash
 ```

-Reload the terminal or run `source ~/.bashrc`
+Reload the terminal or run `source ~/.bashrc`.
+Create the conda

-Create and load the conda environment
+environment activate it and install the ukbproject package into it.

 ```{bash}
 conda env create -f ukbproject/conf/environment.yml